Parent Fact Sheets

 HELP YOUR CHILD DEVELOP PATIENCE

 As a busy parent, you have many responsibilities.
 Your job, other children in your family, your partner, routine house duties and many more demand your attention.
 You learned when your child was an infant that infants can be very demanding.
 Your baby needed to be fed in a timely manner and can often be very insistent when hungry.
 Their diapers need to be changed and your baby needs to be kept clean and comfortable.
-Having baby's needs met are an important part of your baby's development.

 HELP YOUR CHILD DEVELOP AN APPRECIATION FOR BOOKS